Tattoos at work: Is a tattoo policy even needed?

 Stereotypes about tattoos may not reflect on the employer

-There are still a lot of people that hold negative stereotypes about people with tattoos.
-Tattoos have been largely accepted by younger generations, but employers serving older customers or those with more traditional views may worry that having tattooed employees may reflect poorly on their brand.
+There are still a lot of people who hold negative stereotypes about people with tattoos.
+Younger generations have broadly accepted tattoos, however, employers serving older customers or those with more traditional views may worry that having tattooed employees may reflect poorly on their brand.
+This is a concern for some employers.

 A recent study found that negative stereotypes about tattoos did not negatively impact customers’ perceptions of the organization employing tattooed workers or their products.
-This is important as it shows that customers that hold a bias against tattooed employees will not generally take that bias out on the company.
+This is important as it shows that customers who are biased against tattooed employees will not generally take that bias out on the company.

-One of the main purposes of crafting dress code policies is that companies don’t want the employees’ personal appearance to reflect poorly on the brand or its products.
-That’s why upscale restaurants or retail stores typically require more formal uniforms or attire, as casual clothing may not fit the desired brand image.
-If the employee can still dress in a manner that upholds the necessary image and the tattoos aren’t harming customer opinions, then it may be worth easing restrictions on tattoos.
+Companies don’t want employees’ appearance to reflect poorly on the brand.
+Upscale restaurants or retail stores typically require formal attire, and casual clothing may not fit the desired brand image.
+If employees can dress to uphold the image and tattoos and don’t harm customer opinions, easing restrictions may be worthwhile.

 Widening the talent pool

-Arguably one of the best reasons to relax tattoo policies in your organization is to widen the potential talent pool.
+One of the best reasons to relax tattoo policies in your organization is to widen the potential talent pool.
 Is it really worth missing out on top talent because they have some ink on their skin?
-Depending on the area that your business is located in, banning tattoos may significantly limit your talent pool.
+Moreover, depending on the area that your business is located in, banning tattoos may significantly limit your talent pool.
 In non-customer-facing roles, it’s often not worth missing out on good candidates or making current talent uncomfortable by forcing them to wear long sleeves or layers in the summer.

-If you do decide to allow tattoos, there are a few limitations or factors that you may want to consider such as the following.
+If you decide to allow tattoos, you may want to consider the following limitations or factors.

 Tattoo placement

-You don’t have to go all or nothing with your tattoo policy necessarily.
+You don’t necessarily have to go all or nothing with your tattoo policy.
 Some employers may allow visible tattoos on employees’ arms but not on the face or neck.
-This is actually the dress code that most military personnel need to follow as even the U.S. military has lowered restrictions on tattoos.
+This is actually the dress code that most military personnel need to follow, as even the U.S. military has lowered restrictions on tattoos.
 Face tattoos often carry a larger stigma and are more noticeable when an employee is speaking with a customer.

 Sanitation guidelines

-Depending on your industry, it may make sense to provide some guidelines for new tattoos for sanitary purposes.
-Foodservice or healthcare workers may be advised to cover up new tattoos during the healing process just as they should any other open wound.
-The skin may also start to peel or flake during healing, and that can be problematic if it’s on their arm or hands.
+Depending on your industry, providing some guidelines for new tattoos for sanitary purposes may make sense.
+Food service or healthcare workers may be advised to cover up new tattoos during the healing process just as they should any other open wound.
+The skin may also start peeling or flaking during healing, which can be problematic if it’s on their arm or hands.
 You don’t want someone getting a piece of flaked-off skin in their dinner after all.

-Consider advising employees with unhealed tattoos to wear gloves, and bandage or wrap tattoos at work during the healing process.
-Most employees should be okay with this, as it’s also important for them to keep their new tattoo clean and dry to prevent infection, so covering it during work hours can act as a safety precaution for them as well.
+Advise employees with unhealed tattoos to wear gloves and bandages or wrap their tattoos at work.
+Most employees should agree, as this keeps their new tattoo clean and dry to prevent infection.
+Covering the tattoo also acts as a safety precaution for them.

 Tattoos that should not be allowed

-Altering your workplace dress code to allow visible tattoos does not mean that any and all tattoos should be allowed.
-Your dress code probably does not allow for clothing that contains profanity on it, so it is reasonable to request that tattoos containing profanity be covered while at work as well.
-Tattoos that include hate symbols, graphic or offensive imagery, and gang-affiliated symbols, slogans, or imagery should also be banned even in tattoo-friendly workplaces.
+Altering your dress code does not mean allowing tattoos.
+Your dress code likely bans clothing with profanity, so it’s reasonable to request covering tattoos with profanity at work.
+Tattoos with hate symbols, offensive imagery, and gang affiliation should also be banned.
+This applies even in tattoo-friendly workplaces.

 Do employers even need a tattoo policy anymore?

-Many employers question whether they even need to create a formal tattoo policy these days.
-If you’re fine with tattoos, does that really need to be added to the employee handbook or documented in a formal company policy?
+Many employers question whether they must create a formal tattoo policy these days.
+If you’re OK with tattoos, should they be added to the employee handbook or documented in a formal company policy?

-With almost anything in human resources and employment matters, it’s better to err on the side of caution and document your policy.
-The primary reason for this is the problematic tattoos discussed above.
-Documenting your tattoo policy and having employees acknowledge it in your handbook gives you a clear paper trail if an employee ever comes in with a sexually explicit tattoo or a hate symbol.
-These tattoos can create a hostile work environment for other employees who may feel threatened or harassed by the presence of such tattoos in their workplace.
+It’s better to err on the side of caution and document your policy.
+The primary reason is problematic tattoos.
+Documenting your policy and having employees acknowledge it gives you a paper trail.
+This helps if an employee ever comes in with a sexually explicit or hateful tattoo.
+These tattoos can create a hostile work environment.
+Other employees may feel threatened or harassed by them.

-You may be thinking that you simply wouldn’t hire someone with those kinds of tattoos.
-However, many people with tattoos where long sleeves to job interviews before learning of the new jobs tattoo policy, so you not even be able to weed out candidates with inappropriate tattoos during the hiring process.
-Having a clear policy in place allows you as the employer to set clear expectations from the start and ensure that employees know what types of tattoos they need to cover.
+You may think you wouldn’t hire someone with those kinds of tattoos.
+Many people with tattoos wore long sleeves to job interviews before learning the new policy.
+As a result, you may be unable to weed out candidates with inappropriate tattoos during hiring.A clear policy allows you to set clear expectations.
+This ensures employees know what tattoos they need to cover.